MQ-FOAR705/SheriGoldie-LearningJournal-Overleaf/README.md

 Learning LaTeX - Documenting the process of learning to use LaTeX in Overleaf to create a documnet

-Data Carpentry Exercises - Compiled notes on completing the Data Carpentry modules
+Digital Fundamentals - Compiled notes on completing the Digital Fundamentals modules

 Template Document - Where I store my most frequently used preamble commands, and useful in-document commands

+POC_Elaboration_TestDocument - A detailed process of the testing of various software for the Proof of Concept project.